-The consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB, effective as of July 31, 2020.
-The Company's significant accounting policies are described in note 3 of the Company's consolidated financial statements for the years ended July 31, 2020and 2019.
+The consolidated financial statements have been prepared in accordance with IFRS as issued by the IASB, effective as of July 31, 2021.
+The accounting policies applied in the preparation of these consolidated financial statements are consistent with those applied and disclosed in note 3 to the annual financial statements.